-However, considering that the Fund may invest in social bond and that the overall sustainability assessment conducted on each asset includes a review of positive impacts regarding three social themes (i.e socio-economic development, health and wellness, and diversity and inclusion), the Fund may hold assets with social benefits.
+However, considering that the Fund may invest in social bond and that the overall sustainability assessment conducted on each asset includes a review of positive impacts on social objectives.
+The Fund may hold assets with social benefits.

 What investments are included under "#2 Not sustainable", what is their purpose and are there any minimum environmental or social safeguards?